-Milestone Four: The Internal Communications Plan
+• The Internal Communications Plan

-This milestone focuses on the influence of internal communications and their different uses, using internal communication for difficult issues, the value of plans and planning, and the implementation checklist.
-After completion of this milestone, participants will be able to evaluate the internal communications plan of an educational institution.
+Focus on the influence of internal communications and their different uses, using internal communication for difficult issues, the value of plans and planning, and the implementation checklist.
+Participants will be able to evaluate the internal communications plan of an educational institution.

-Milestone Five: The External Communications Plan
+• The External Communications Plan

-This milestone focuses on the value of plans and planning, the implementation checklist, the importance of external communications and their different uses, and using external communications for difficult issues.
-After completion of this milestone, participants will be able to evaluate the external communications plan of an educational institution.
+Assess the value of plans and planning, the implementation checklist, the importance of external communications and their different uses, and using external communications for difficult issues.
+Participants will be able to evaluate the external communications plan of an educational institution.